 A fixed ambiguity is reached when the receiver has locked the carrier phase and calculated the integer value of the whole cycle counts from the receiver to each satellite for each frequency.
 This integer value is then added to the partial cycle which the receiver record and the surveyor can start measuring at a centimetre level (called fixed solution).
 Float solution is when the receiver still has not been able to fix the whole cycle counts to an integer (decimal count) and the precision is obtainable at meter to sub-meter level.
-A correctly calculated fixed ambiguity resolution is according to most of the manufacturers possible to obtain with a confidence of 99.9% (HENNING 2008).
-Normally (in 68 % of the cases) it takes 10-40 seconds to obtain a fixed solution (JOHANSSON & PERSSON 2008, JOHNSSON & WALLERSTRÖM 2007).
+A correctly calculated fixed ambiguity resolution is according to most of the manufacturers possible to obtain with a confidence of 99.9% (Henning 2008).
+According to some recent studies it takes approximately 10-40 seconds (in 68 % of the cases) to obtain a fixed solution today (Johansson & Persson 2008, Johnsson & Wallerström 2007).

-Fig 4: The "pink" equipment (light grey in a black and white print-out) shows an overoptimistic instrument-reported precision of a factor 3-5 in a multipath-affected area (EDWARDS et al. 2008).
+Fig. 4.
+The "pink" equipment (light grey in a black and white print-out) shows an overoptimistic instrument-reported precision of a factor 3-5 in a multipath-affected area (Edwards et al. 2008).